Traficom/lem-ui/README.md

-# Lem UI
+# VLEM UI

 ![master](https://github.com/Traficom/lem-ui)

-Lem UI is a desktop user interface for [Model System](https://github.com/Traficom/lem-model-system).
+VLEM UI is a desktop user interface for [Model System](https://github.com/Traficom/lem-model-system).
  If you wish to develop the UI, continue below.

 ## Development requirements